SKGleba/VitaTools/README.md

 - the provided kernel plugin will mount sd2vita to both gro0: and grw0:
   - compatible with YAMT's full version too
 - you can redirect ux0:data/ to grw0:reData/ with [rePatch](https://github.com/SonicMastr/rePatch-reLoaded)
+  - if the game crashes you will need to recompile it with the new path
 - Tested on firmwares 3.60 and 3.65

 ### Notes